pa92trick/DSS-Artefacts-Literature/README.md

-# DSS-Artefacts-Literature
+# DSS-Artifacts-Literature

-This repository contains literature about dss artefacts from an literature serach at the end of 2019.
+This repository contains literature about dss artifacts from an literature serach at the end of 2019.

 The abstract search string `(DSS OR "decision support system") AND ("design science" OR "design research")` was appload on several databases capturing the Jourqual3 A-C journals and conderences of IS reserach.